krantos/code-challenge-factorial/README.md

   Scenario: Get the Terms and conditions information
-    When I ask for the 'Terms and Conditions' information Then I should receive the 'Terms and Conditions' information under terms
+    When I ask for the 'Terms and Conditions' information Then I should receive the 'Terms and Conditions' information under terms url

   Scenario: Get the Privacy information
     When I ask for the 'Privacy' information
-    Then I should receive the 'Privacy' information under privacy
+    Then I should receive the 'Privacy' information under privacy url
 ```